 - Get healthy.
 As our hair does grow from our bodies, maintaining a healthy diet will also help maintain healthy hair.
 A lack of nutrition will keep your hair from getting the nourishment needed for maximum radiance.

 - Get over it.
 Over styling your hair is another cause of dry and damaged hair.
 Products with high-alcohol content, sulfate, and other ingredients can lead to dryness.
-The excess use of heat tools such as blow-driers and irons can cause damaged hair to break, so before you start that blow dry invest on heat-protecting serums to help keep that hair in good health.
+The excess use of heat tools such as blow-dryers and irons can cause damaged hair to break, so before you start that blow dry invest on heat-protecting serums to help keep that hair in good health.